 Later, we reflected on what he had said.
 He raised poignant questions that are rarely discussed in academic medicine.
 Every day, physicians, nurses, psychologists, and social workers alike encounter and care for people who experience psychotic symptoms.
-About 1% of emergency room visits and 0.5% of all primary care visits in the United States are related to psychotic symptoms.^{1,2} As many as 60% of those with schizophrenia have religious grandiose delusions consisting of believing they are a saint, God, the devil, a prophet, Jesus, or some other important person.3 Diminished insight about having a mental disorder is part and parcel of the condition, occurring in 30%-50% of persons with schizophrenia.4 How do we explain to our patients that their psychotic symptoms are not supernatural intimations when our civilization recognizes similar phenomena in revered religious figures?
-On what basis do we be achieved about the nature of their revelations.
-Analysis reveals that these individuals had experiences that resemble those now defined as psychotic symptoms, suggesting that their experiences may have been manifestations of primary or mood disorder-associated psychotic disorders.
-The rationale for this proposal is discussed in each case with a differential diagnosis.
-Limitations inherent to a retrospective diagnostic examination are assessed.
-Social models of psychopathology and group dynamics are proposed as explanations for how followers were attracted and new belief systems emerged and were perpetuated.
-The authors suggest a new DSM diagnostic subcategory as a way to distinguish this type of psychiatric presentation.
-These findings support the possibility that persons with primary and mood disorder-associated psychotic symptoms have had a monumental influence on the shaping of Western civilization.
-It is hoped that these findings will translate into increased compassion and understanding for persons living with mental a behavioral, neurologic, and neuropsychiatric perspective to determine whether new insights can
+About 1% of emergency room visits and 0.5% of all primary care visits in the United States are related to psychotic symptoms.
+1.2 As many as 60% of those with schizophrenia have religious grandiose delusions consisting of believing they are a saint, God, the devil, a prophet, Jesus, or some other important person.
+Diminished insight about having a mental disorder is part and parcel of the condition, occurring in 30%-50% of persons with schizophrenia.
+How do we explain to our patients that their psychotic symptoms are not supernatural intimations when our civilization recognizes similar phenomena in revered religious figures?
+On what basis do we distinguish between the experiences of psychiatric patients and those of religious figures in history?